 All meters are enforced during these hours.

-Email the Parking Department and outline your request.
+Fill out the form found here.
 Please be specific about your needs, the block, times, date and if there are any parking meters involved, you must give the parking meter number(s) and you must pay in advance for the meters at a rate of $21 per day.
 Postings cost $100 per block.
 If you are a resident requesting a sign for a delivery and do not need enforcement, you may come pick up a sign at no charge.
 This does not include areas that have meters.